 This instrument can be triggered by its own internal clock or by an external TTL trigger signal.
 In either case, two output channels respond to the trigger: OUT and SYNC.
 The OUT channel is the signal that is applied to the device under test.
 Its amplitude and pulse width are variable.
 The SYNC pulse is a fixed-width TTL-level reference pulse used to trigger oscilloscopes or other measurement systems.
 When the delay is set to a positive value the SYNC pulse precedes the OUT pulse.

-These pulses are illustrated below, assuming internal triggering, positive delay, and positive amplitude:
+These pulses are illustrated below, assuming internal triggering and a positive delay: